radian-software/straight.el/README.md

   correctly), run `M-x straight-normalize-package` or `M-x straight-normalize-all`.

+* To fetch from each package's configured remote, run `M-x straight-fetch-package` or `M-x straight-fetch-all`; to also fetch from the upstream (if any), supply a prefix argument.

-* To pull from each package's configured remote, run `M-x straight-pull-package` or `M-x straight-pull-all`.
-To also pull from the upstream, if one is configured, provide a prefix argument.
+* To merge changes from each package's configured remote, run `M-x straight-merge-package` or `M-x straight-merge-all`; to also merge from the upstream (if any), supply a prefix argument.

 * To push all local changes to each package's configured remote, run `M-x straight-push-package` or `M-x straight-push-all`.